 How to top up your child’s premium bond account

 You can purchase more premium bonds for children once they already own premium bonds.
-You can buy more bonds online or by telephone.
+You can buy more children’s premium bonds online or by telephone.
 You can also buy bonds online using a bank transfer, but you can set up a standing order with your bank if you want to top up regularly.
-For your child’s premium bond account, each minimum deposit is £25.
+Each minimum deposit for your child’s premium bond account is £25.

 How to transfer investments to premium bonds